The Spectacular Spider-Man (TV series): Cancellation

 Due to the show's cancellation, many storylines were abandoned.
-In season 3, Curt would have moved to Florida and begun working on a cure for Electro and a planned DVD Spring Break movie would have also been set in Florida between season 2 and 3, with movies between seasons 3 and 4, and between seasons 4 and 5 to follow.
-Scorpion, Hydro-Man, and Hobgoblin were confirmed to be major villains for season 3, in addition to Carnage, Mister Negative and Morbius, the Living Vampire.
+In season 3, Curt would have moved to Florida and begun working on a cure for Electro, and a planned DVD Spring Break movie would have also been set in Florida between seasons 2 and 3, with movies between seasons 3 and 4, and between seasons 4 and 5 to follow.
+Scorpion, Hydro-Man, and Hobgoblin were confirmed to be major villains for season 3, in addition to Carnage, Mister Negative, and Morbius, the Living Vampire.
 Emily Osborn was also planned to appear as a major supporting character in the third season after making non-speaking cameo appearances throughout season 2, with Marina Sirtis intended to be cast in the role, after previously collaborating with Greg Weisman on the series Gargoyles (1994–97).
-Weisman also indicated that the creative team had long-term plans regarding the introduction of Miles Warren, a character who eventually becomes the Jackal in the comics, as well as Stan Carter and Jean DeWolff, who are both pivotal to the origin of the former becoming the vigilante Sin-Eater.
-There were also plans to eventually seed more elements of the Spider-Man mythos from the comics in the show beyond season 2, including the introduction of the Spider-Mobile and Spider-tracers, as well as a future episode exploring how Peter developed his web-shooters.
-Season 3 was also meant to introduce a new storyline involving Eddie Brock being placed in the Ravencroft Institute, as well as reveal that the gene cleanser Peter used on the Venom symbiote in season 2 didn't actually affect it.
+Weisman also indicated that the creative team had long-term plans for the introduction of Miles Warren, a character who eventually becomes the Jackal in the comics, as well as Stan Carter and Jean DeWolff, both pivotal to the origin of the former becoming the vigilante Sin-Eater.

+There were also plans to eventually seed more elements of the Spider-Man comics in the show beyond season 2, including introducing the Spider-Mobile and Spider-tracers.
+There would have also been an episode exploring how Peter developed his web-shooters.
+Season 3 was also meant to introduce a new storyline involving Eddie Brock being placed into Ravencroft Institute, as well as reveal that the gene cleanser Peter used on the Venom symbiote in season 2 didn't actually affect it.
 Weisman also expressed his wish to use other characters from the wider Marvel Universe that were not solely associated with Spider-Man as the series had done up to that point, such as Beast, Cyclops, Professor X, Captain America, the Hulk, and Johnny Storm.
-Weisman elaborated by stating he hoped the introduction of said characters into the continuity of The Spectacular Spider-Man would have eventually resulted in spin-off shows focusing on the superhero teams these characters are associated with, the X-Men, Avengers and Fantastic Four, respectively.
+Weisman elaborated by stating he hoped the introduction of said characters into the continuity of The Spectacular Spider-Man would eventually result in spin-off shows focusing on the superhero teams these characters are associated with, the X-Men, Avengers, and Fantastic Four.
 Furthermore, plans for a musical-themed episode and an episode adapting issue #8 of The Amazing Spider-Man, involving an after-school boxing match between Peter and Flash Thompson, were also abandoned.

-After the initial 65 episode series plan and movies, which would've covered the characters' entire duration in high school, Weisman had wished to produce DVD sequels covering Peter's college years and his eventual marriage to Mary Jane as depicted in comics until 2007.
+After the initial 65-episode series plan and movies, which would have covered the characters' entire duration in high school, Weisman had wished to produce DVD sequels covering Peter's college years and his eventual marriage to Mary Jane as depicted in comics until 2007.